samhaswon/skin_segmentation/README.md

 One such method is ICM ([icm_segment.py](./traditional/icm_segment.py)), which uses Markov random fields and locally conditional modes (ICM) to segment skin, roughly based on these two papers: [Pose-Invariant Face Recognition Using Markov Random Fields](https://ieeexplore.ieee.org/abstract/document/6378453?casa_token=0LIf6xnENO8AAAAA:H6wub7bacP3aGfgyVjFCJBMYNtWr4mhcQuJknShuioBtx_Yt0eRjTcle7kTk9u9YygmkexUsWA) and [Face detection based on improved skin model and local iterated conditional modes](https://ieeexplore.ieee.org/abstract/document/7378122?casa_token=AqK4dOQawBgAAAAA:8VsF0CyaNvlCKtOgL8ZLgfSyZCUkdejyQz_wfc5NK-Ptd2yu3-6-BfXL-W3DVsD2loOG2xkFmQ).
 I'm including these here mostly for references as I did not directly use them for the included implementation.
-This is supposedly the best *traditional* method for skin *region* segmentation when you only look at skin pixels.
+This is supposedly the best *traditional* method for skin segmentation when you only look at skin pixels (not skin region).
 This does not necessarily mean it is the best for skin *region* segmentation, though the skin region is mostly exclusively skin pixels.
 Additionally, the time taken by this method is comparable to the faster AI methods discussed later.